Amenability notions of hypergroups and some applications to locally compact groups

 So

 The last inequality is a result of the following inclusion about arbitrary sets $B_1, B_2, C$:

 \end{proof}

-\begin{rem} If $H$ is a locally compact group, all the conditions $(F)$, $(SF)$, and $(L)$ are equivalent and they equal the amenability of the group $H$.
-If one tries to adapt the rest of the relations between $(F)$, $(SF)$, and $(L)$ from the group case, \cite{pi}, one may notice that in almost all of the arguments, the inclusion $x(A\setminus B)\subseteq xA \setminus xB$ is crucially applied where $A,B$ are subsets of the group $H$ and $x$ is one arbitrary element.\footnote{Note that in general groups the equality holds, but this side of the inclusion suffices.} This inclusion is not necessarily true for a general hypergroup though. \end{rem}
+If $H$ is a locally compact group, all the conditions $(F)$, $(SF)$, and $(L_1)$ are equivalent to each other and to amenability of the group $H$.
+Trying to adapt the rest of the relations between $(F)$, $(SF)$, and $(L_1)$ from the group case, \cite{pi}, one may notice that in almost all of the arguments, the inclusion $x(A\setminus B)\subseteq xA \setminus xB$ is crucially applied where $A,B$ are subsets of the group $H$ and $x$ is one arbitrary element.
+This inclusion is not necessarily true for a general hypergroup though.

-In \cite{la4} the authors rendered the notion of F\o lner conditions on polynomial hypergroups.
-To do so, summing sequences in the context of polynomial hypergroups are defined as follows.